 At Starbucks boss Howard Shultz picked up $68.8 million in 2011.

 Who funds these payments?
 I suggest we start with the UK taxpayer.
 These extraordinary rewards, I am sure, reflect the success of these three companies in avoiding tax.
 And that is why the problem exists.
 If that is the case it is time to look at three areas.
-The first is what is happening with regard to corporation tax at present and why recent changes in the UK, which many want to replicate in the USA, will only make it harder to crack down on the abuses described here.
-The second is policies that could tackle the problem of multinational corporation tax abuse.
+The first is what is happening with regard to corporation tax at present and why recent changes in the UK, which many want to replicate in the USA, will only make it harder to crack down on the tax avoidance described here.
+The second is policies that could tackle the problem of multinational corporation tax avoidance.
 The third is why there are reasons for optimism, in particular why there is now such hostility towards large companies.

+Before doing so there is, however, one last question to ask, which is was what these three companies were doing tax avoidance at all?
+Although David Cameron clearly thinks the case is proven – or he would not have made a strong speech on the issue at Davos on 24 January - it is clear that not everyone agrees.
+For example, Bill Dodwell, the Chairman of the Technical Committee of the Chartered Institute of Tax in the UK and a partner at Deloitte, on of the ‘Big Four’ forms of accountants, rejected the idea that any of these companies were tax avoiding when giving evidence to the House of Lords on 23 January, saying:

+I do not agree that there is a mismatch between the substance and the form, I

+am afraid, in the cases we have seen.
+I do not represent any of those three companies but in a globalised world where companies make commercial choices to centralise activities because that is a more efficient and effective way of delivering those activities, they will then have to choose a location for them.
+At that stage, they will inevitably consider a range of factors, and taxation will no doubt be one of them.
+The fact that somebody chooses to locate a central operation of that sort in Ireland, let us say, partly because it has a 12.5% rate, is not tax avoidance.
+That is a choice that it is free to that company to make.
+That is he end of it.
+What we do see, of course, is that in the modern internet world it is possible to provide some services in a wholly different manner that was not contemplated by any of those international agreements.